 Choosing a bad startup name can lead to the failure of your company.

-Some people say the name of a person indicates his personality and characteristics.
-This perfectly applies to the world of startups, where the name of the company transmits a determined image and culture.
+Some people say the name of a person indicates their personality and characteristics.
+This perfectly applies to the world of startups, where the name of a company transmits a determined image and culture.
 That’s why the election of the correct business name is an inevitable stage in the business development process.

-You might already know that a powerful and cool company name can be the key to success in marketing and branding terms, so, to guide you through the naming process and to make you avoid spending thousands of hours of your precious time, trying ineffective business name generator and developing serious stress problems, we had built The Definitive Guide for Naming a Startup.
+You might already know that a powerful and cool company name can be the key to success in marketing and branding terms, so, to guide you through the naming process and to help you avoid spending thousands of hours of your precious time, trying ineffective business name generators and developing serious stress problems, we have built The Definitive Guide for Naming a Startup.
 Take a look at it.

-If you haven’t already defined the purpose of your startup, you should start this naming mechanism by spending a few minutes describing the ambition of your company and the promise to your consumer.
-May be these two common templates prove useful to you:
+If you haven’t already defined the purpose of your startup, you should start by spending a few minutes describing the ambition of your company and the promise to your consumer.
+May be these two common templates will prove useful to you: